muellan/metacache/dev/coding_guidelines.md

     - class_names           (should be nouns)
     - TemplateParameters
     - DON'T use "_" at the begginning of names;
-      these are reserved for std:: library entities.
+      these are reserved for std:: library entities or compiler intrinsics.

 ```cpp
 #include <vector>